UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 overall set of training data.

 Let's investigate this idea in Python!
-In particular, we will generate five different train/validation splits of our overall training data, train five different $K$-nearest neighbors models, and evaluate their accuracy.
+In particular, we will generate five different train/validation splits of our overall training data, train five different K-nearest neighbors models, and evaluate their accuracy.
 We will start with just a single split.